WarpRomo/slurm-lightsail-cluster/README.md

 ### Step 1: AWS Firewall (Networking)
 Go to the **Lightsail Console > Networking** for **ALL 3 INSTANCES**.
 Add these IPv4 Firewall rules.
 For maximum security, restrict these ports to the Public IPs of your other 2 nodes.
-**Make sure to enable Static IPs for each cluster, so that the addresses don't change**
+**Make sure to attach Static IPs to each node instance, so that the addresses don't change**
 | Protocol | Port Range | Purpose |
 | :--- | :--- | :--- |
 | **TCP** | `22` | SSH (PuTTY) |